phoenixframework/phoenix/guides/plug.md

 To make this all work, we converted the nested blocks of code and used `halt(conn)` whenever we reached a failure path.
 The `halt(conn)` functionality is essential here: it tells Plug that the next plug should not invoked.

 At the end of the day, by replacing the nested blocks of code with a flattened series of plug transformations, we are able to achieve the same functionality in a much more composable, clear, and reusable way.

+To learn more about Plugs, see the documentation for [the Plug project](https://hexdocs.pm/plug), which provides many built-in plugs and functionalities.